-Although not specifically provided for in the 2014 Act, it is generally accepted that Irish companies must derive some form of corporate or commercial benefit from transactions which they enter into.
+It is generally accepted that Irish companies must derive some form of corporate or commercial benefit from transactions they enter into.
 Accordingly, prior to authorising the provision of any guarantee or security to a third party, the directors of the company should consider the commercial benefit that will accrue to the company as a result of providing such security.
 These considerations should be recorded in the board minutes of the company approving the provision of such security.
 Directors who authorise a transaction which does not benefit the company may be liable for breach of their statutory and fiduciary duties.
 In cases where a guarantee of the borrowings of another corporate group member is being provided, a corporate benefit will generally arise for the entity providing the guarantee if the provision of the guarantee/security benefits the group as a whole.
 For example, a holding company which guarantees the obligations of its subsidiary could feasibly expect to benefit from the success of that subsidiary through increased dividends.

 Loans to Directors

 The 2014 Act prohibits a company from providing security in favour of a person who makes a loan (or a quasi-loan) to, or enters into a credit transaction with, a director of that company or its holding company, or a person connected to that director.
-There are a number of exemptions to this prohibition, including where the loan (or quasi-loan) is made to, or credit transaction is entered into with, a member of the same group.
-In certain circumstances, these transactions can be approved using the SAP outlined in the 2014 Act (and discussed at 5.5 Financial Assistance).
+There are a number of exemptions to this prohibition, including if the loan (or quasi-loan) is made to a member of the same group, or if the credit transaction is entered into with a member of the same group.
+In certain circumstances, these transactions can be approved using the SAP outlined in the 2014 Act (and discussed in 5.5 Financial Assistance).

 Under Irish law, the circumstances in which a lender can enforce a loan, guarantee or security interest are largely dependent on the terms of the underlying loan agreement and as set out in the security documentation.
 Typical events of default that are often contained in Irish law-governed loan agreements might include: